isomerpages/moe-northbrookssec/_curriculum/Physical Education Department/Physical Education Department.md

 </figure>

+The Physical Education (PE) department oversees the delivery of lessons in physical health & fitness, sports and games as well as Outdoor Education.
+The Northbrooks PE curriculum is designed in relation to our subject’s national syllabus and policies such as 21CC and Singapore Teaching Practice (STP).
+We envision every Brooksian to be a physically active individual who leads a healthy lifestyle.
+In addition, it is our hope that every Brooksian graduate will possess values of sportsmanship and resilience to impact the community.

 ### Physical Education Framework
 ----------------------------
 *   Brooksians will undergo quality PE lessons to hone their decision-making in games and build confidence and values of sportsmanship in intra-class games